Curtis Martin: Personal life

 In 1998, on Father's Day, Martin and his mother Rochella began a long reconciliation process with his father, Curtis Sr., by renting a new, furnished condominium for his father, who had left the family due to his addictions to cocaine and alcohol.
 In 1990, Curtis Sr. checked into a veteran's hospital for two weeks followed by a six-month stay at a rehabilitation center and was able to remain sober until his death from cancer, in June 2009 at age 58.
 The family members made peace with each other in the final weeks of the elder Martin's life.

 Martin married his longtime girlfriend Carolina Williams in a ceremony held at Oheka Castle in Huntington, Long Island in 2010.
 On December 15, 2011, the couple welcomed their first child, a daughter named Ava.

-Martin is a Christian.
-He became a Christian when he was 20 years old.
-He wore the number 28 because of Deuteronomy 28.
+Martin became a Christian at age 20, and wore the number 28 because of Deuteronomy 28.